 Mandy – This long range brawler dethroned Piper way back, with the longest possible range in the game.
 Outside of her Super, which deals massive damage with infinite range, Mandy can usually just sit back and pick opponents off.
 Additionally, she deals the same amount of damage regardless of the distance, making her stronger in CQC.
 Furthermore,

 Mandy can defend herself with useful gadgets, either by slowing enemies down (Carmelize) or shooting them through walls (Cookie Crumbs).
 We recommend her In my sights star power, which grants Mandy 20% speed to her focus, allowing her to reach farther distances faster.
 Interestingly, Mandy may be one of the only brawlers never to receive a nerf.
-Instead, she's received three total buffs since her 2022 debut.
+Instead, she's received four total buffs since her 2022 debut.

 Brawl Stars Epic Brawler Tier List – A Tier